Çift-Hane: State control and centralization

 Continuation of the system depended heavily on centralist state control of land possession and labor.
-An important aspect of this was the state's (i.e. the sultan's) absolute ownership of all land, and "this lack of private ownership reinforced the core of the patrimonial system: the ruler's ability to maintain and secure his position"; however, it is important to note the complexity of the reality of land ownership during the entirety of Ottoman rule.
-This complexity is the reason why historian Attila Aytekin calls absolute land ownership in the empire a "legal fiction."
+An important aspect of this was the state's (i.e. the sultan's) absolute ownership of all land, and "this lack of private ownership reinforced the core of the patrimonial system: the ruler's ability to maintain and secure his position"; however, land ownership was complex during Ottoman rule.
+This is the reason why historian Attila Aytekin calls absolute land ownership in the empire a "legal fiction."
 The reality was defined by a tension between provincial agents and state control.
 The state's main concerns about the çift-hane system for much of the Ottoman reign were maintaining the integrity of family farms, keeping peasants on the land, and ensuring the protection of subsistence crops.

 The central bureaucracy dealt with the encroachment of local lords and provincial agents attempting to become provincial gentry from the 16th century onwards.
 The Ottoman state maintained the system by declaring dry-farming regions to be state owned and by protecting the integrity of the peasant household.
 The Ottoman state wanted all lands in the form of çiftlik in order to prevent the land's integration into landed properties and partition into smaller units.
 For this same reason, the central state often reassigned provincial governors to prevent them from acquiring loyalties.
 The system of timar-holding upheld this state centralism because the labor of the peasants helped maintain the military exploits of the empire—providing not only revenue but labor in the form of land cultivation and collection of firewood and straw for military families.
 However, the peasants resented these direct forms of servitude towards land holders, which is why the central state sought to maintain or even convert land to the çiftlik form of taxation.
 A main concern of the state was to keep peasants on the land, which was why peasants were not allowed to relocate.
 Land holders were incentivized to keep peasants on the land because peasant work was their main source of revenue.